pgorecki/lato/docs/tutorial/tutorial_02.rst

    :pyobject: TodoReadModel

 Why do we need 2 models? ``TodoModel`` serves as a domain model that encapsulates the business logic of a todo entity.
-This model will be altered by command handlers defined within a *todos* module.
-This model will be modified by command handlers defined within the *todos* module.
-In simpler terms, only the *todos* module has the authority to change the state of ``TodoModel`` other modules are not permitted to access it.
+This model will be modified by command handlers defined within the module.
+In other words, only the *todos* module has the authority to change the state of ``TodoModel`` other modules are not permitted to access it.

 On the other hand, ``TodoReadModel`` is exposed outside the *todos* module.
 Other modules can query the *todos* module and